- Contacts and locations

 - education sessions and seminars.

-Information and services are available to all community members, including people with disabilities, carers, their families and health professionals.
-Equipment and products to help with continence can be seen in the Independent Living Centre online catalogue.
+Information is available to all community members, including people with incontinence, their families, carers and health professionals.
+Find equipment and products to help with continence in the Independent Living Centre online catalogue.

-The Continence Resource Centre is affiliated with the Continence Foundation of Australia that provides information, research, project support and literature for distribution in the community.
+The Continence Resource Centre is affiliated with the Continence Foundation of Australia, the national peak body promoting bladder and bowel health.
+The Continence Foundation of Australia provides continence management information, project support and literature for distribution in the community.